perishllc/nautilus/README.md

 ### Nautilus - Beta 0.1 (Q1 2022)

 - Replace all AppDitto trademarks, as to not infringe on their marks. **Logo assets pending**
-- Change default theme to a darker color. **CSS HEX TBD**
+- Change default theme to a darker color. **Css hex color tbd**
 - Simplify the 'New User' onboarding screens.
-Right down there are about 3-5 screens between new users, the UI (wallet).
+Right now there are about 3-5 screens between new users, the UI (wallet).
 I want to bring this down to 1-3.
    - Set Pin
    - Backup Seed
    - Done!